 Another important task is to video all your homes possessions (best done yearly) to have a record for your insurer should anything happen.
 You will be surprised how this cut’s through the many issues when making a claim.

 One other thing that creating a SDB checklist will do is give you an idea of what size box you will require, as SDBs come in varying sizes depending on who is providing the service.

 You must also keep in mind, items that shouldn’t be stored in your safe deposit box include: illegal firearms, illegal substances and narcotics, or any item that is related to a crime or a criminal offence, liquids of any nature.

-Secure Storage for Your Convenience Private Vaults Australia (PVA) is a secure storage facility and gold and silver bullion dealer based in Brisbane, where you can secure a safe deposit box for as little as the price of a cup of coffee a week and receive complimentary $20,000 insurance on any size SDB.
+Secure Storage for Your Convenience Private Vaults Australia (PVA) is a secure storage gold and silver bullion dealer based in Brisbane, where you can secure a safe deposit box for as little as the price of a cup of coffee a week and receive complimentary $20,000 insurance on any size SDB.

 At PVA, we’re here to help.
 To learn more, contact PVA or read the PVA blog for more interesting news, tips and ideas to guide you.